csound-flossmanual/csound-floss/book/04-b-subtractive-synthesis.md

-difference is that the noise source always induces instability in the amplitude and frequency of tones produced - it is this quality that makes this sort of subtractive synthesis sound much more organic than a simple additive synthesis equivalent.^[It has been shown in the&nbsp;
-[chapter about additive synthesis](04-a-additive-synthesis.md) &nbsp;how this quality can be applied to additive synthesis by slight random deviations.]
+difference is that the noise source always induces instability in the amplitude and frequency of tones produced - it is this quality that makes this sort of subtractive synthesis sound much more organic than a simple additive synthesis equivalent.^[It has been shown in the [chapter about additive synthesis](04-a-additive-synthesis.md) how this quality can be applied to additive synthesis by slight random deviations.]
 If the bandwidths are widened, then more of the characteristic of the noise source comes through and the tone becomes _airier_ and less distinct; if the bandwidths are narrowed,